 The resource persons Dr. M.T.Zaiji, MO, Lazu and Dr (Miss Sikha Saikia MO, Longding

 conducted the training successfully.
 The training programme was attended by M.O,

-Borduria and ANMs from various PHCs and Sub-
+Borduria and ANMs from various PHCs and Sub-center of the district.

 Ultimatum to Govt